SUSE-Enceladus/mash/doc/static/ec2_test_strategy_improvement.md

   - *region*: region name
   - *subnet*: subnet that will be used to test the instances in that region.

-The subnet has to be set up in aws and it's important that the `auto assign public ip` flag in the subnet is active so `img-proof` can access the instances and execute the tests.
+The subnet has to be set up in AWS and it's important that the `auto assign public ip` flag in the subnet is active so `img-proof` can access the instances and execute the tests.